 - (j) Officers should take appropriate enforcement action when there is probable cause to believe an offense has occurred.
 Factors that should not be used as sole justification for declining to take enforcement action include: - 1.
 Marital status of suspect and victim. - 2.
 Whether the suspect lives on the premises with the victim. - 3.
 Claims by the suspect that the victim provoked or perpetuated the violence. - 4.
 The potential financial or child custody consequences of arrest. - 5.
 The physical or emotional state of either party. - 6.
 Use of drugs or alcohol by either party. - 7.
 Denial that the abuse occurred where evidence indicates otherwise. - 8.
 A request by the victim not to arrest the suspect. - 9.
 Location of the incident (public/private). - 10.
 Speculation that the complainant may not follow through with the prosecution. - 11.
-The racial, cultural, social, professional position or sexual orientation of the victim or suspect. - 12.
+Actual or perceived characteristics such as race, ethnicity, national origin, religion, sex, sexual orientation, gender identity or expression, economic status, age, cultural group, disability, or marital status of the victim or suspect. - 12.
 The existence or lack of a Temporary Restraining order or Stay Away Order. - 13.
 The complainant's history or prior complaints. - 14.
-Verbal assurances that the violence will cease.
+Verbal assurances that the violence will cease. - 15.
+The social status, community status, or professional position of the victim or suspect.